rusty-bits/OC-tool/README.md

 **Requirements**

 - `git` is installed
-- `jshon` is installed (needed currently, will rewrite to remove this requirement soon)

 To build from source instead of using prebuilt releases `xcodebuild`, `nasm`, and `mtoc` need to be installed and configured to run from the command line, they are not required to use prebuilts